rudarabello/rudarabello/README.md

 🌱 I’m also learning

  - ##### **Flutter**
-✨ And have recent expirence with
+✨ And have recent experience with

 - ##### **Docker** and **AWS**
 <br>